wp-plugins/amazon-link/readme.txt

 First Release

 == Upgrade Notice ==

+= 1.8.2 =
+Upgrade if you prefer the links to open in a new window when selected.

 = 1.8.1 =
 Upgrade if you want partial support for China and Italy for the product search widget.